MDFEM: Multivariate decomposition finite element method for elliptic PDEs with lognormal diffusion coefficients using higher-order QMC and FEM: Introduction

-Next, to compute integrals over the Euclidean space, we exploit the fast decay of the Gaussian distribution to truncate the unbounded domain into bounded boxes.
+Next, to compute integrals over the Euclidean space, we exploit the fast decay of the Gaussian distribution to truncate the unbounded domain to bounded boxes.
 We then use a linear transformation to map the truncated integral into the unit cube.
 Finally, we apply existing higher-order quasi-Monte Carlo rules, in particular we apply \emph{interlaced polynomial lattice rules}, see, e.g., \cite{God15}, to approximate the truncated integral.
 Interlaced polynomial lattice rules have been used before in the PDE context to achieve higher-order convergence but with uniform diffusion in \cite{DKLNS14}.
 In contrast, most existing QMC methods for integration with respect to the normal density, and hence most existing QMC based methods for estimating expected values in the PDE context with lognormal diffusion, map the integral to the unit cube by using the inverse of the Gaussian cumulative distribution function and then use \emph{randomly shifted lattice rules} to approximate this integral, see, e.g., \cite{KSWWa10,NK14}, and \cite{GKNSSS15,GKNSS18,HS19,HS19ML,KN16}.
 The aim of all these methods is to obtain dimension-independent convergence by making use of weighted function spaces.
-However, since they make use of randomly shifted lattice rules, they are limited to first order convergence.
+However, since using the inverse of the Gaussian cumulative distribution function might damage the smoothness of the integrand, they make use of first order QMC rules, namely, randomly shifted lattice rules, and limit themselves to first order convergence.
 The proposed QMC method in this paper avoids damaging the smoothness of the integrand by using a truncation and mapping strategy.
 As a result, it allows us to achieve higher-order convergence rates for sufficiently smooth integrands on the Euclidean space, since they retain their smoothness on the unit cube.
 We do not include weights in our function spaces and therefore the constants depend exponentially on the number of dimensions.
 This is by design, since by using the MDM we only need to tackle relatively low-dimensional integrals instead of approximating the truncated high-dimensional integral directly.
 The importance of the subproblems will determine which ones to include and how well to approximate them.

 Lastly, for each variable $\bsy$ sampled by the QMC method the original stochastic PDE becomes a deterministic one.
 To solve each such problem we use the finite element method (FEM).
 We call the combination of the \emph{multivariate decomposition method} (MDM) with the \emph{finite element method} (FEM) the \emph{multivariate decomposition finite element method} or MDFEM in short.